Back to Dealfront DigestSales

 A go-to-market strategy should give you a strong understanding of your product, potential addressable market, ideal customer, and competition.
 Understanding how all these parts interact with each other will influence the success of your product launch.

-For instance, by understanding the unique selling points of your competition, you can craft brand messaging that differentiates your product and makes it more attractive to customers.
+For instance, by understanding your competition's unique selling points, you can craft brand messaging that differentiates your product and makes it more attractive to customers.
 Similarly, by establishing a strong understanding of your target customer, you can identify the best places to advertise your product for optimal reach.

 Benefits of a go-to-market strategy